The Future of Humanoid Robots: Transforming Our Lives and Beyond

 - Jun 17

-This blog posts will explore the rate of acceleration of robots, where will they find roles, the way to becoming multi-planetary and the the most needed aspect, being manufacturing.
+This blog post will explore the rapid acceleration of robots, their potential roles, the journey to becoming multi-planetary, and the vital aspect of manufacturing.

-Humanoid robots are expected to see exponential growth.
-Morgan Stanley forecasts 1 billion humanoid robots coexisting with humans by 2050, with a market value surpassing $5 trillion, where as my view is at least 2 billion humanoids robots by this year.
+Humanoid robots are expected to experience exponential growth.
+Morgan Stanley forecasts 1 billion humanoid robots coexisting with humans by 2050, with a market value surpassing $5 trillion.
+My perspective aligns with this, predicting at least 2 billion humanoid robots by that time.

-Industrial and Commercial: By 2050, roughly 90% of humanoid robots (around 930 million units) are anticipated to be utilized for repetitive, simple, and structured tasks in industrial and commercial settings.
+Industrial and Commercial: By 2050, approximately 90% of humanoid robots (around 930 million units) are expected to be used for repetitive, simple tasks in industrial and commercial settings.
 This includes manufacturing, warehousing, logistics (AGVs & AMRs), and commercial cleaning.

-Household Use: While commercial use will dominate, household adoption is expected to pick up, though more conservatively.
-Approximately 80 million humanoids are forecasted to be in homes by 2050.
-Domestic cleaning robots are also projected to reach 1.2 billion units by the same year.
-This growth is contingent on technological advancements, price declines, and societal acceptance.
+Household Use: While commercial applications will lead, household adoption is also expected to rise, albeit more slowly.
+About 80 million humanoid robots are forecasted to be in homes by 2050.
+Domestic cleaning robots are projected to reach 1.2 billion units by the same year.
+This growth will depend on technological advancements, price reductions, and societal acceptance.

-Autonomous Vehicles (AVs): The number of AVs is expected to surge, with an estimated 1.8 billion by 2050, revolutionizing transportation.
+Autonomous Vehicles (AVs): The number of AVs is anticipated to surge, with an estimated 1.8 billion by 2050, revolutionizing transportation.

 Caring Robots: As global populations age, caring robots will become increasingly important.
 Forecasts suggest 71 million caring robots by 2050.